nilsjohnson/gif-it/README.md

 - create thumbnail gifs and only show the fullsize gif when clicked on in both the gallery and the uploader.
 - allow users to trim videos before converting to gif
 - add effects if desired, such as speed up, slow down, blk/white, sepia, etc

+Thanks for checking out my app, I'm activly working on it every week!